DhruvaTikhe/DhruvaTikhe/README.md

-- Hi, I’m @DhruvaTikhe
+- Hi, I’m @DhruvaTikhe, a Computer Engineering student
-- I’m interested in: programming, problem solving, software development
+- I’m interested in: Artifical Intelligence, Data Science and Maching Learning
-- I’m currently learning: machine learning and Deep learning
-- I’m looking to collaborate on: machine learning, deep learning, python based projects, C and C++ based projects
-- How to reach me: dhruvatikhe@gmail.com
+- I'm also interested in learning frameworks and technologies for application development with a project based approach